 ● Using electric appliances when manual ones will do the job just fine.

 Getting the most out of the expensive and irreplaceable energy you’re paying for is usually a matter of becoming aware of where the waste is occurring and then taking simple steps to correct the problem.
-If you’d like to know more about how to minimize your carbon footprint and save even more on energy call Toronto Heating and Air Conditioning on (647) 955-8625.
+If you’d like to know more about how to minimize your carbon footprint and save even more on energy call Toronto Heating and Air Conditioning at (647) 955-8625.
 We’re here for you.